Course Listing

 - Peterborough

 Examines intersections of gender with "race," ethnicity, sexuality, and class.
 The implications of intersectional perspectives for how we understand gender equality strategies and outcomes are considered.
-Specific topics are determined yearly, and may be different in Peterborough and Durham.
-Prerequisite: 10.0 university credits, including one of SOCI-GESO-WMST 2430H or 3430H or 3440H, and 2.0 credits at the 3000 level.
+Specific topics will be determined yearly and may be different in Peterborough and Durham.
+Prerequisite: 10.0 university credits, including one of SOCI-GESO 2430H or 3440H, and 2.0 credits at the 3000 level; or permission of instructor.
+Equivalent to SOCI-WMST 4610H.

 Cross-listed: SOCI-4630H, GESO-4630H